Uniper (ETR:UN01) PT Set at €29.50 by Royal Bank of Canada

-Uniper (ETR:UN01) received a €29.50 ($34.71) price objective from equities researchers at Royal Bank of Canada in a report issued on Friday, Borsen Zeitung reports.
-Royal Bank of Canada’s price target would suggest a potential downside of 12.64% from the stock’s previous close.
+Uniper (ETR:UN01) has been given a €29.50 ($34.71) target price by equities researchers at Royal Bank of Canada in a note issued to investors on Thursday, Borsen Zeitung reports.
+Royal Bank of Canada’s price objective points to a potential downside of 12.80% from the company’s current price.

 Uniper SE operates as an energy company.
 It operates in three segments: European Generation, Global Commodities, and Russian Power Generation.
 The company owns and operates various power and heat generation facilities, including fossil fuel power plants, such as coal, gas, oil, and combined gas and steam; and hydroelectric, nuclear, biomass, photovoltaic, and wind power plants.